apache/apisix-ingress-controller/docs/en/latest/getting-started.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-APISIX ingress controller is a [Kubernetes ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) using [Apache APISIX](https://apisix.apache.org) as the high performance reverse proxy.
+APISIX Ingress Controller is a [Kubernetes ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) using [Apache APISIX](https://apisix.apache.org) as the high performance reverse proxy.

-APISIX ingress controller can be configured using the native Kubernetes Ingress or Gateway API as well as with the declarative and easy to use custom resources provided by APISIX.
-The APISIX ingress controller converts these resources to APISIX configuration.
+APISIX Ingress Controller can be configured using the native Kubernetes Ingress or Gateway API, as well as with APISIX’s own declarative and easy-to-use custom resources.
+The controller translates these resources into APISIX configuration.

 ## Quick Start